 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-Incorporating the very latest information or developments.‘an up-to-the-minute news broadcast’
+Incorporating the very latest information or developments:‘it is fitted with up-to-the-minute security devices’

 latest, newest, up to date, modern, fashionable, smart, chic, stylish, all the rage, in vogue, trendsetting, ultra-modern, modish, voguishà la modetrendy, with it, in, bang up to date, now, hipView synonyms